-It didn’t take us long to realise we were in Pakistan, we can do whatever we want, we don’t need to stay seated.
+It didn’t take us long to realise we were in Pakistan – we can do whatever we want!
+We don’t need to stay seated.
 Marie stood up and held onto the rail looking out over the cab looking out to the road ahead.
 After a bit of goading Emma joined.
 It was amazing.
 The mountains towered above us as we wound through gorges and we could see glaciers.
 We whizzed through small villages and people waved – both adults and kids.
-We were both grinning from ear to ear and agreed there was no better way to finish our journey in Pakistan.
-The other passenger thought we were nuts.
+We were both grinning from ear to ear and agreed there was no better way to finish our journey in Pakistan that hitchhiking in the back of a truck.
+The other passenger thought we were crazy.
 Here’s a short video of the journey

 The driver was stoked when on arriving in Sost we gave him a couple of hundred rupees.
 He clearly wasn’t expecting anything.

-Sost is a one-street town, with shops on both sides and lots of psychedelic Pakistani trucks parked at the town entrance for good flowing over the border.
+Sost is a one-street town, with shops on both sides and lots of psychedelic Pakistani trucks parked at the town entrance for goods flowing over the border.
 Our first task was to get our bus tickets for the bus that crosses the border to Tashkurgan in China before it closed.
 The bus office was 200m away at the end of the strip of shops.
-They were an astronomical 3,000 rupees ($37) each.
-With that quickly sorted we set about snack shopping.
+The tickets were an astronomical 3,000 rupees ($37) each, we figured it was a 2 day trip for the driver and so high because there was no other choice.
+But with that quickly sorted we set about snack shopping.

-It didn’t feel dodgy but it had that slight wild edge to it that most border towns have.
+It didn’t feel dodgy but Sost has that slight wild west edge to it that most border towns have.
 We didn’t want to be out when it got dark and the evening was drawing closer.

 We finished the evening by checking out the trucks.
 The drivers were really friendly.
-Where they were with their truck we made sure to be respectful and gesture if it was ok to photo it, they were always more than happy to let us.
+Where they were with their truck we made sure to be respectful and gesture if it was ok to photo, they were always more than happy to let us.
 Some gestured for us to join them for chai.
 Like most places in Pakistan there wasn’t a woman in sight, but being we were in a border town and the light was starting to fade we politely declined with smiles.
-Dinner was a Pakistani omlette and plate of chips between us.

 Click on any image to enlarge and scroll through